 Please provide a Cover Letter, Resume and three references

 Wage: $24.97/Hourly | $51,957/Annual

 Performs professional accounting work of a varied nature; performs related work as required.

 The principal function of an employee in this class is to perform professional technical accounting work dealing primarily with large scale accounting activities.
 Performs audits and other related duties as required; the work is performed under the supervision of the Controller, with some latitude for the exercise of discretion, independent judgment and initiative consistent with accepted accounting practices.
 This position provides working supervision for Court Finance and Auditing personnel.
 The principal duties of this class are performed in a general office environment.

 Examples of Work (Illustrative Only)

-- Prepares, distributes, and maintains a variety of documents, records, correspondence, log sheets, applications, and related documents;
+- Prepares, distributes and maintains a variety of documents, reports, correspondence, log sheets, applications and related documents;

 - Performs all work duties and activities in accordance with County policies, procedures, and safety practices.

 - Backs up other Auditing and Court Finance positions as needed;

 Knowledge, Skills and Abilities